jamesavaughn/NodeJS-ToDo-API/README.md

 ## Details ##
 Getting started with MongoDB is quick and simple.
 Follow these steps to get going.

-Swing by https://www.mongodb.com/ to download the latest version compatible with your operating system Make a directory mkdir mongo in your terminal
+1. Swing by https://www.mongodb.com/ to download the latest version compatible with your operating system
+2. Make a directory mkdir mongo in your terminal
-Unzip the archive into this directory
+3. Unzip the archive into this directory
-Make a directory for your MongoDB data mkdir mongo-data Navigate to mongo/bin
+4. Make a directory for your MongoDB data `mkdir mongo-data`
+5. Navigate to mongo/bin
-Start the MongoDB server and set path to data $ ./mongod --dbpath ~/mongo-data   >> "waiting for connections on port 27017" Open a second terminal in the same directory
+6. Start the MongoDB server and set path to data `$ ./mongod --dbpath ~/mongo-data`   >> "waiting for connections on port 27017"
+7. Open a second terminal in the same directory
-Run MongoDB shell $ ./mongo  >> MongoDB shell version v3.4.9connecting to: mongodb://127.0.0.1:27017MongoDB server version: 3.4.9Welcome to the MongoDB shell.For interactive help, type "help".
+8. Run MongoDB shell $ ./mongo  >> MongoDB shell version v3.4.9connecting to: mongodb://127.0.0.1:27017MongoDB server version: 3.4.9 Welcome to the MongoDB shell.For interactive help, type "help".
-Start experimenting with some db.Todos( ) functions
+9. Start experimenting with some db.Todos( ) functions

 Tip: Download RoboMongo a GUI for managing MongoDB!

 Tip: Download the npm library and connect to the database MongoDB NPN library